m4cit/slangID/README.md

 # Introducing slangID

-In a nutshell: The slangID project tries to detect slang phrases / sentences.
+In a nutshell: The slangID project tries to detect slang phrases.
 Something literally no one asked for...

  slangID consists of two programs:
- 1. **slangID_demo.py** lets you train a selection of Machine Learning Models, and prints out a test set of sentences with their predicted types (slang or normal).
+ 1. **slangID_demo.py** lets you train a selection of Machine Learning Models, and prints out a test set of phrases with their predicted types (slang or normal).
  2. **slangID_predict.py** lets you train a selection of Machine Learning Models and predict the type of your input.

 All the models are pre-trained.